"A zöld és a piros alma is esik."

-Translation:The green and the red apple are falling too.
+Translation:The green and the red apples fall too.

 The Hungarian sentence is using the singular because you have two very distinct apples - exactly one red, and exactly one green.
 You can express that by saying "a zöld alma és a piros alma", but that sounds a little redundant, so you usually just leave out one of the instances of alma: either "a zöld és a piros alma" or "a zöld alma és a piros".
 The fact that you use the definite article a twice here tells you that it's two different apples.